solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 The Solana State Compression program uses a Solana State Compression program known as a **concurrent Merkle tree**.
-A concurrent Merkle tree is a special kind of binary tree that predictably hashes data.
-Hence, deterministic.
+A concurrent Merkle tree is a special kind of binary tree that deterministically hashes data, i.e. the same inputs will always produce the same Merkle root.

 The final hash is significantly smaller in size than all the original full data sets combined.
 This is why it's called "compression".
 And it's this hash that's